 The Christmas theme of 2016 was ‘arctic’, and the store’s atmosphere invoked icy scenes and snowy nights.
 The winter wonderland display instore came complete with paper ski lifts traversing to and from the tree, as well as paper creations of bears, trees and other arctic animals.

 The entire central tree was made entirely from paper (for the very first time and created by Lorenzo Papace, a French artist born in Lyon in 1986).
 All in all, the tree and window decorations really were a sight to behold!

 Galeries Lafayette Christmas Tree 2017

-For the 2017 festive season, the Galeries Lafayette tree has been created entirely of inflatables (reminding me of my favourite doughnut inflatable that didn’t really leave my side this summer!).
-The theme is ‘Spectacular, Spectacular’- like the film- and the mood is all about invoking the ‘inner child’ in each and every one of us.
-The tree is created from candy, balloons and plenty of fun, making it well worth a look!
+For the 2017 festive season, the Galeries Lafayette tree was created entirely of inflatables (reminding me of my favourite doughnut inflatable that didn’t really leave my side this summer!).
+The theme was ‘Spectacular, Spectacular’- like the film- and the mood is all about invoking the ‘inner child’ in each and every one of us.
+The tree was created from candy, balloons and plenty of fun, making it well worth a look!

 Galeries Lafayette Rooftop Terrace